 Surgimate solves this by hosting a shared surgical calendar that everyone across the practice can access.
 That means anyone involved in the surgical event — surgeons, schedulers, PAs, insurance and billing staff — can access the calendar from any location.

-Surgimate also automatically generates and fills out all the forms and paperwork for hospitals, equipment vendors and insurance – freeing up a bunch of clutter from your desk, folders, and cabinets.
-Fully HIPAA compliant, Surgimate integrates with your EHR or PM system and is available on Desktop (server/cloud based).
-Not only that – surgeons can connect to Surgimate using SurgiApp on their smartphones – available on iOS and Android.
+Surgimate also automatically generates and fills out all the forms and paperwork for hospitals, equipment vendors, and insurance — freeing up a bunch of clutter from your desk, folders, and cabinets.

-Don’t postpone the decision to organize your medical receptionist desk!
-Think about the time you’ll save by automating everyday tasks, and how you can put that time to better use – following up with patients who are waiting to schedule their surgery and providing great post-op care.
-Imagine how clean and welcoming your desk will look each each morning.
+Don’t postpone the decision to organize your desk.
+Think about the time you’ll save by automating everyday tasks, and how you can put that time to better use — following up with patients who are waiting to schedule their surgery and providing great post-op care.
+Imagine how clean and welcoming your desk will look each morning.
 It’s easier than you think.